mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 #### StandalonePluginDescriptor

-We need to add a *StandalonePluginDescriptor* (defined in Language ^^jetbrains.mps.lang.plugin.standalone^^) as a root node if a MPS plugin model uses any concept from the language ^^jetbrains.mps.lang.plugin^^.
+We need to add a *StandalonePluginDescriptor* (defined in Language ^^jetbrains.mps.lang.plugin.standalone^^) as a root node if an MPS plugin model uses any concept from the language ^^jetbrains.mps.lang.plugin^^.
 Other concepts from the language ^^jetbrains.mps.lang.plugin.standalone^^ don't need a *StandalonePluginDescriptor*.

 ## Plugin disambiguation